MariyaSpasova-Git/story-spoiler-qa-project/manual/queries/queries.md

 1. Open the app URL.
 2. Navigate to Sign Up Page.
 3. Observe that the registration form contains no checkbox or link for legal agreements.
-4. Review the original requirements document “Sign Up Page” section for confirmation.
+4. Review the original requirements document "Sign Up Page" section for confirmation.

 **Expected Result:**
 Requirements and UI should include a step for users to explicitly agree to Terms of Service or Privacy Policy before account creation.